- Learn more about your career with us

 - Supernumerary time in each rotation

-- Weekly graduate professional development – topics cover a range of clinical and professional topics presented by guest speakers and the graduate team
+- Weekly graduate professional development – sessions may include simulation, clinical skills or in-services – topics cover a range of clinical and professional topics presented by guest speakers and the graduate team

 - Graduate study days – all graduates attend seven paid study days held throughout the year.
 Topics cover a range of clinical and professional topics, clinical simulation and clinical case studies